 - Video Marketing using sites like Facebook and YouTube are the ones primarily where you’d want to post online videos to help get you new customers.

-- Gift cards, newsletters, and a reward program to incentivize consumers to refer your appliance repair company to their friends and family.
+- Gift cards, newsletters, and a reward program to incentivize consumers to refer your hvac company or appliance repair company to their friends and family.

 There’re several online webinars that we’ve already posted on our blog and YouTube channel.
 So, depending on when you’re reading this, there may be multiple topics already completed that you can watch on demand such as: